ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

 *NetBIOS domain name configured for the Active Directory lab.*

-This provides the legacy NetBIOS domain identifier:
+This provides the down-level domain identifier:

 ```text
 LAB